shreya-krishnam/Search-Engine/README.md

 # search_query.py
 This our search component file.
 Search_query.py allows a user to input a query.
 It returns the top 5 URLs matching a query based on the TF-IDF scores of documents where the query appears once or more.
 It implements a boolean AND search but with a ranked retrieval.
 It uses an aggregate tfidf score to compute the relevance of the best matching documents.
-It's optimized to maximize the speed + performance using the concept of contendenrs and champion lists during post processing.
+It's optimized to maximize the speed + performance using the concept of contendenders and champion lists during post processing.

 How to use our system
 --------------------------------------